bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:40%" />
 </p>

-You&apos;'ve decided that you&apos;'re going to include images on your page, you&apos;'re going to include the **alt** text, where can you find the images for your site?
+You&apos;ve decided that you&apos;re going to include images on your page, you&apos;re going to include the **alt** text, where can you find the images for your site?
 You can always use your own personal images, right?
 You own those, those are great.
-You can also use images from image sharing sites, and we&apos;'ll include some links for places that you can find that you can use images that have what we call Creative Commons usage.
+You can also use images from image sharing sites, and we&apos;ll include some links for places that you can find that you can use images that have what we call Creative Commons usage.

-What this means is when you go in and you search for the images, there&apos;'s actually a little option you can turn on that says &apos;"usage rights&apos;" and Creative Commons usage means someone has said, hey, I am 100% okay with you using my pictures so long as you&apos;'re not using them to make money.
+What this means is when you go in and you search for the images, there&apos;s actually a little option you can turn on that says &apos;"usage rights&apos;" and Creative Commons usage means someone has said, hey, I am 100% okay with you using my pictures so long as you&apos;re not using them to make money.
 Another option which is becoming extremely popular is to use icons.
 Icons are those almost little cartoonish looking infographics that you can use on your page.